slateci/slateci.github.io/_posts/2020-04-16-jupyterlab-and-condor.md

 ---

-Jupyter has been a great tool for data analysis, data visualization, machine learning, training and much more.
-It allows users to run their processes interactively through a user-friendly web interface that's easily accessible, and also be able to share and reproduce their experiments for greater productivity.
-Many of those users usually need to access high-performance computing clusters and resources to run some CPU-intensive algorithms on some data sets that cannot be run locally due to the limited computing resources.
-An example for such clusters is HTCondor which is a high-throughput computing framework used for running distributed computationally-intensive tasks in parallel.
-In this blog post, we show how you can use SLATE platform to deploy a JupyterLab application that can communicate with an external HTCondor pool.
-The deployed application allows its users to import their code (e.g. from GitHub), run it on JupyterLab, and submit CPU-intensive jobs to an HTCondor pool for processing.
+Jupyter is a great tool for data analysis, visualization, machine learning and much more.
+It allows users to run code interactively via its web notebook interface and thus iterate changes quickly.
+Often users need to scale up their work and thus require submission abilities to a backend cluster from the notebook.
+In this blog post, we show how this can be done with a HTCondor pool using SLATE.
 <!--end_excerpt-->

-First, let’s go through the installation of an HTCondor Pool.
-Later, we'll show how you can deploy an instance of JupyterLab on the SLATE platform and submit condor jobs directly from there.
-The following steps and instructions assume that you have already signed up to use SLATE and installed the SLATE client on your environment.
-If you don't have that ready, you can do so by signing up at the [New SLATE Users](https://portal.slateci.io/signup "SLATE Sign up Page") webpage and then installing the SLATE client from [here](https://slateci.io/docs/tools/#installing-the-slate-client "Installing the SLATE Client").
-For learning more about the SLATE platform project, you can visit the [SLATE Homepage](https://portal.slateci.io "SLATE Homepage") and the [SLATE Console](https://portal.slateci.io/slate_console "SLATE Console").
+First, let’s install a HTCondor Pool.
+Later, we'll deploy a JupyterLab instance and submit jobs to this pool from the notebook.
+We assume you have a SLATE account and client installed on your laptop.  (c.f.
+[New SLATE Users](https://portal.slateci.io/signup "SLATE Sign up Page") webpage and then installing the SLATE client from [here](https://slateci.io/docs/tools/#installing-the-slate-client "Installing the SLATE Client").

 ## Deploy a HTCondor Pool